Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ##### Initial test run

 The analysis will run every tests it was given.
-If a test fails, the analysis stops and inform the user that they should fix the tests.
+If a test fails, the analysis stops and informs the user that they should fix the tests.
 To avoid this, check the red tests filter (*@redTestFilter@*).

 ##### Coverage analysis